TheArturthur/CoppermindScraper/Cosmere/Yolen.md

 One form of known fainlife are Tamu Keks, which are similar to singer gemhearts, and can be used for inter-Realmatic communication.
 Yolen is home to three sapient races: humans, [[Dragon (cosmere)\|dragons]] and [[Sho Del\|Sho Del]].
 By [[Roshar\|Rosharan]] year 1174, [[Frost\|Frost]] is the only known inhabitant, and though there are more people living there, the Yolish population is rather small.
 While not all humans originated from Yolen, it was the first world on which they've appeared.
 Many languages currently in use across the [[Cosmere\|cosmere]] are derived from Yolish ones.
 Trees on Yolen, presumably in fain areas, are bone-white.
-Yolen has a strange astronomy that would be impossible under ordinary laws of physics.
+Yolen has a strange astronomy that would be impossible under ordinary laws of physics, furthermore, there is a "weirdness" about the planet that makes discussion about location complicated.
+Yolen is somehow hidden and inaccessible by the time of the [[Catacendre\|Catacendre]]; how or for what reason, is currently unknown.
+Most information concerning Yolen known amongst arcanists and other researchers comes from stories, rather than on-site research.

 ## Culture
 On Yolen, Dragons were seen and worshipped as gods.
 Before the Shards started getting involved with other planets, Yolen was one of the most technologically advanced planets in the cosmere, having reached the Bronze Age.
 They were not aware of what the stars were, and many philosophers would debate at length on the subject.
 What philosophical outlooks were present is unclear, but it is known that they possessed an understanding of philosophy and often had debates on the matter.
 At least some cultures on the planet had a form of economy and knew how to make alcohol.
 However, the form the economy or currency took is currently unclear.
 Little is known about Yolish ethnic groups or cultures, except that it had a wide diversity of skin tones and features.
 Various peoples from Yolen are seen to not possess epicanthic folds.
 Yolen is also known to have at least one major language, which is the ancestor to various languages across the cosmere.
+Yolen has fallen behind technologically compared to many other planets in the cosmere.
+This is due to certain things that they have access to.

 ## History
 Yolen is one of the oldest inhabited worlds in the cosmere, and the first on which humans have appeared.
 It's also the world of [[Adonalsium\|Adonalsium]], the entity believed to be the cosmere's creator deity.
 Yolen had gods other than Adonalsium, the nature of these gods is unknown, however, at least some of them are known to have died.